Pulkovo Aviation Enterprise Flight 612

-Aircraft
+Aircraft & Crew

 Pulkovo Aviation Enterprise Flight 612 was served by a Russian Tupolev Tu-154M airliner (registration: RA-85185).
 The aircraft did not refuel in Anapa and departed on time.
 "The Pulkovo Airlines flight departed Anapa as scheduled.
 All necessary maintenance was performed as required before departure," said Oleg Tolstyh, General Director of Anapa's Vityazevo Airport.
 The aircraft was manufactured in 1992 and had been in service for approximately 25,000 flight hours.
-It had first flown in China until Pulkovo Aviation Enterprise acquired it in 2001.
+It had first flown in China by Sichuan Airlines under register number B-2626 until Pulkovo Aviation Enterprise acquired it in 2001.

 The captain of the aircraft, 49-year-old Ivan Ivanovich Korogodin (referred to as "Vanya" on the CVR recording), had 12,312 hours of flying experience, 5,956 of which were as a pilot of a Tu-154.
-The first officer, 59-year-old Vladimir Vladimirovich Onishchenko, had 11,876 flight hours, including 2,200 hours on the Tu-154.
+The first officer, 59-year-old Vladimir Vasilievich Onishchenko, had 11,876 flight hours, including 2,200 hours on the Tu-154.
 23-year-old Andrei Nikolaevich Khodnevich, a trainee pilot, was also on board the aircraft and had only 189 flight hours, with 88 of them on the Tu-154.
 The navigator, 36-year-old Igor Yurievich Levchenko, had 7,848 hours, 5,596 of them on the Tu-154.
 The flight engineer, 51-year-old Viktor Petrovich Makarov, had 9,064 flight hours, including 6,701 hours on the Tu-154.